 “Affiliate” of a Party means any entity that the Party directly or indirectly owns or controls more than fifty percent (50%) of the voting interests of the subject entity.
 Any legal entity will be considered a Party’s Affiliate as long as that interest is maintained.

-“Confidential Information”means (a) for DocuSign, the DocuSign Services and Documentation; (b) for Customer, Customer Data; (c) any other information of a Party that is disclosed in writing or orally and is designated as confidential or proprietary at the time of disclosure (and, in the case of oral disclosures, summarized in writing within thirty (30) days of the initial disclosure and delivered to the Recipient), or that due to the nature of the information the Recipient would clearly understand it to be confidential information of the disclosing Party; and (d) the specific terms and conditions of this Agreement, and any amendment and attachment thereof, between the Parties.
-Confidential Information shall not include any information that: (i) was or becomes generally known to the public through no fault or breach of this Agreement by the Recipient; (ii) was rightfully in the Recipient’s possession at the time of disclosure without restriction on use or disclosure; (iii) was independently developed by the Recipient without use of the disclosing Party's Confidential Information; or (iv) was rightfully obtained by the Recipient from a third party not under a duty of confidentiality and without restriction on use or disclosure.
+“Confidential Information”means: (a) for DocuSign and its Affiliates, the DocuSign Services, Documentation and other related technical information, security policies and processes, product roadmaps, and pricing; (b) for Customer and its Affiliates, Customer Data; (c) any other information of a Party or its Affiliates that is disclosed in writing or orally and is designated as confidential or proprietary at the time of disclosure to the Party, including its Affiliates, receiving Confidential Information (“Recipient”) (and, in the case of oral disclosures, summarized in writing and delivered to the Recipient within thirty (30) days of the initial disclosure), or that due to the nature of the information the Recipient should reasonably understand it to be confidential information of the disclosing Party; and (d) the terms and conditions of the Agreement between the Parties.
+Confidential Information does not include any information that: (i) was or becomes generally known to the public through no fault or breach of the Agreement by the Recipient; (ii) was rightfully in the Recipient’s possession at the time of disclosure without restriction on use or disclosure; (iii) was independently developed by the Recipient without use of or reference to the disclosing Party's Confidential Information; or (iv) was rightfully obtained by the Recipient from a third party not under a duty of confidentiality and without restriction on use or disclosure.

-“Customer Data” means any content, eDocuments, materials, data and information that Customer or its Authorized Users enter into the DocuSign Services, including, but not limited to, any personally identifiable information about Customer or its Authorized Users and information contained in eDocuments.
-Customer Data shall not include any component of the DocuSign Services or material provided by or on behalf of DocuSign.
+“Customer Data” means any content, eDocuments, materials, data and information that Customer or its Authorized Users enter into the DocuSign Services, including, but not limited to, any Customer personal data and information contained in eDocuments.
+Customer Data does not include any component of the DocuSign Cloud Services or material provided by or on behalf of DocuSign.

 “Documentation” means DocuSign's then-current technical and functional documentation for the DocuSign Services as made generally available by DocuSign.

-“Indemnified Party(ies)” means, as the case may be, the Party (whether DocuSign or Customer) being indemnified for a third party claim, including its employees, directors, agents, and representatives.
+“Indemnified Party(ies)” means the Party (whether DocuSign or Customer) being indemnified under Section 9 (Third-Party Claims), including its employees, directors, agents, and representatives.

-“Order Form” means the order form provided by DocuSign that sets forth the pricing and options of the DocuSign Services selected by Customer.
-An Order Form is not binding until it is duly executed by both DocuSign and Customer, at which point it becomes incorporated into and part of the Agreement.
+“Order Form” means the order form provided by DocuSign that sets forth the pricing and the DocuSign Services selected by Customer.

 “Order Start Date” means the start date of the applicable Order Form as defined in that Order Form.

-“Professional Services” means any integration, consulting, architecture, training, transition and similar ancillary DocuSign Services that are set forth in an Order Form or Statement of Work (“SOW”).
-Unless otherwise specified in the applicable SOW, all deliverables provided by or for DocuSign in the performance of Professional Services, excluding Customer Data and Customer Confidential Information, are owned by DocuSign and constitute part of the DocuSign Service(s) under this Agreement.
+“Professional Services” means any integration, consulting, architecture, training, transition, configuration, administration, and similar ancillary DocuSign Services that are set forth in an Order Form or Statement of Work (“SOW”).

 “Service Schedule” means the service-specific terms and conditions applicable to the DocuSign Service(s).